 Lastly, I will offer practical ways the church can unbind grief through theological and psychological understanding, community support, ritualistic practices, lament, and hope.
 This chapter will ultimately lift up the hopeful promise of restoration found in Romans 8:19-21, which assures believers that creation itself longs for liberation and wholeness.
 The overarching message is one of hope—offering reassurance that, while grief is an inevitable part of life, it is also intertwined with the promise of redemption for creation and reunion in God’s peaceable kingdom.

 As I explore these themes, I hope that this chapter will not only provide biblical and theological insights but also inspire a practical response by church communities.
 By embracing the call to be a source of comfort and healing, the church can unbind grief and death.
 In doing so, we reflect God's message of redemption and give peace that goes beyond this life, ultimately pointing towards the future promise God's created order will be restored.
-For the church to take this faithful risk by drawing the circle wider and enlightening people through the love of their pet, can help further continue the good work of being a beacon of love and hope.
+For the church to take this faithful risk by drawing the circle wider and enlightening people through the love of their pet, it can help further continue the good work of being a beacon of love and hope.

 Hypothesis & Project Projection

 Finally, I will examine my hypothesis that the church could do more to help support people during the loss of a pet.
 I believe that if the clergy and laity in the church were to enhance our pastoral support to those grieving a pet loss, it would not only help people through a time of loss that often is diminished or not considered significant but that extended care could potentially grow the ministry of the church.
-In Chapter 3, I will present the findings from my interviews with grieving pet owners, while Chapter 4 will jump into my pastoral reflection that comes from these responses, alongside the biblical and theological research.
+In Chapter 3, I will present the findings from my interviews with grieving pet owners, while Chapter 4 will highlight my pastoral reflections that come from these responses, alongside the biblical and theological research.
 Ultimately, I will offer how this project can best serve the ministry of the church.

 In conclusion, this project aims to address the grief associated with pet loss within Virginia Beach churches, giving an opportunity for congregations to support those who mourn.
 The biblical and theological foundation shows animals as valued companions, therefore showing the legitimacy of mourning and the church’s role in providing comfort.
 Ultimately, my doctoral project came about because I am committed to supporting those who are grieving.
 Through innovative resources, memorial services, and open conversations, this initiative not only seeks to support grieving pet owners but also enriches the church community, encouraging deeper connections among its members.
 By embracing this unique aspect of grief, the church can redefine its relevance in a changing world, ensuring that all forms of love and loss are acknowledged and honored within the faith community.
 Ultimately, this project embodies a faithful risk to expand the church's ministry and demonstrate the inclusive nature of God's redemptive plan for all of creation.